NVIDIA/NeMo-Curator/docs/user-guide/syntheticdata.rst

 The coding generation pipeline is similar to the math generation pipeline.
 Coding, in particular Python-related, prompt generation follows these steps:
-1. Generate macro topics relating to Python
+#.
+Generate macro topics relating to Python

-2. Generate subtopics for each macro topic
+#.
+Generate subtopics for each macro topic

-3. Generate a Python coding problem for each topic
+#.
+Generate a Python coding problem for each topic

-   a.
+   #.
 Additional topics can also be manually specified

 Using NeMo Curator, each step can be performed as follows:

 .. code-block:: python

     model = "mistralai/mixtral-8x7b-instruct-v0.1"
     macro_topic_responses = generator.generate_python_macro_topics(
         n_macro_topics=20,